#1. Learn it Right

 #5 Picking Pounds

-This is a critical component of bodybuilding success that is greatly misunderstood.
+This is a critical component of strength training success that is greatly misunderstood.
 Generally women go too light and men go too heavy for their body to see continuous improvement.

 Heavy, moderate, and light poundage: First, remember these terms are relative to you alone.
 You may be stronger walking into a gym than you realize or have a muscle group that simply lags behind the rest of your body that requires a different size dumbbell that your buddy.
 You cannot continuously shape and improve your aesthetics only by lifting light weights and you cannot continuously make strength and size gains by only lifting the heaviest load possible for 3 reps.